 This is one skill I know I didn’t have as an overly-cautious 18-year-old.
 While that served me well in the fact that I didn’t engage in risky college behavior like heavy drinking and partying, I also didn’t know how to really try something and be willing to fail.
 As Lythcott-Haims says, if we smooth the way for them, “kids don’t develop the wise understanding that success comes only after trying and failing and trying again (a.k.a. ‘grit’) or the thick skin (a.k.a. ‘resilience’) that comes from coping when things have gone wrong.

-So, who’s ready to get cracking and teach their kids these 8 important LIFE SKILLS?
+So, who’s ready to get cracking and teach their kids these 8 important real world LIFE SKILLS?
 I know I am!
 I will ALWAYS be there for them, but I also want them to be able to solve their own problems.
 Lythcott-Haims’ final thought in her article rings REALLY true with me: “Remember: our kids must be able to do all of these things without resorting to calling a parent on the phone.
 If they’re calling us to ask how, they do not have the life skill.”

 What life skills would you add to her list?